symfony-cmf/symfony-cmf-docs/bundles/routing_auto.rst

     This method extends `content_method` and inherits the slugify feature.
 Internally we return a string using the `DateTime->format()` method.
-This means that you can specify your date in anyway you like and it will be automatically slugified, also, by adding path separators in the `date_format` you are effectively creating routes for each date component.
+This means that you can specify your date in anyway you like and it will be automatically slugified, also, by adding path separators in the `date_format` you are effectively creating routes for each date component as slugify applies to **each element** of the path.

 Options: